raminaeye/ML-Concepts/README.md

 ### Author : Ramin Anushiravani

-Updates :
+Update:

           Sep 10th , 2023

           July 4th , 2024

 Implementation of common ML algorithms in Numpy or Pytorch.
 This is purley for educational purposes.
 All notebooks should run propely.
 I tried my best to implement most of the following models from scratch using numpy or pytroch.

 ### Models and Algorithms